 Considerations: Earth Science (SCI125, B) is a NGSS course based on the completion of NGSS Earth and Space Standards and successful completion will meet the earth science graduation requirement.
-This course may not be taken subsequent to Earth and Space Science (SCI340).

 Course Description: This course is designed to allow students to develop an understanding of Earth's origin and interactions.
 Students will examine Earth's systems, Earth's place in the universe, and Earth and human activity.